xdien/cipher/README.md

 **Key Features:**

-- ⁠MCP integration with any IDE you want.
+- 🔌 MCP integration with any IDE you want.
-- ⁠Auto-generate AI coding memories that scale with your codebase.
+- 🧠 Auto-generate AI coding memories that scale with your codebase.
-- ⁠Switch seamlessly between IDEs without losing memory and context.
+- 🔄 Switch seamlessly between IDEs without losing memory and context.
-- ⁠Easily share coding memories across your dev team in real time.
+- 🤝 Easily share coding memories across your dev team in real time.
-- ⁠Dual Memory Layer that captures System 1 (Programming Concepts & Business Logic & Past Interaction) and System 2 (reasoning steps of the model when generating code).
+- 🧬 Dual Memory Layer that captures System 1 (Programming Concepts & Business Logic & Past Interaction) and System 2 (reasoning steps of the model when generating code).
-- ⁠Install on your IDE with zero configuration needed.
+- ⚙️ Install on your IDE with zero configuration needed.
-- ⁠**NEW: Workspace Memory** - Team-aware memory system that automatically tracks project progress, team activities, and collaborative context.
-See [Workspace Memory](./docs/workspace-memory.md) for details.

-## Quick Start
+## Quick Start 🚀

 ### NPM Package (Recommended for Most Users)